aldaris/opensso/extensions/wssproxy/README.txt

 download the latest openssoclientsdk.jar from https://opensso.dev.java.net/public/use/index.html

+All the jars need to be placed in extlib sub directory.

 %%2.2 Server Configuration
-Enter server configuration information in resources/clientDefault.properties.
+Enter server configuration information in resources/setupValues.properties.

 %%2.3 Build Web ARchive, wssproxy.war
 type ant build